 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Some may assume that only men will be arrested and charged with domestic violence in Florida.
 However, that is not true.
 Under Florida law, police will arrest and charge whoever they determine to be the primary aggressor in an altercation.
 A primary aggressor could be a woman or a man.
 Furthermore, the other person does not have to be seriously hurt in order for a person to face domestic violence charges.

 For example, recently a 19-year-old woman was arrested and charged with misdemeanor domestic violence following an incident with her boyfriend.
 According to police, the woman used a water squirt gun to spray her boyfriend with water after he said something that she didn’t like.
 Following her squirts, the police say the man poured water on the woman and hit her with a pillow.
 Police also say that the two then pushed each other.

 These charges are very serious and should be addressed by the accused.
-Without the right defense, domestic violence charges can keep people away from their home, children and other loved ones.
-It can also result in jail or prison sentence and other penalties.
+Without the right defense, domestic violence charges can keep people away from their homes, children, and other loved ones.
+It can also result in a jail or prison sentence and other penalties.

 The Smoking Gun, “Florida Woman, 19, Arrested For Water Pistol Attack On Her Boyfriend,” Oct.
 22, 2013